-The goal of shared governance is to consider different perspectives and new ways of thinking.
-At Madison College, we employ interest-based problem solving (IBPS) to sustain accountable decisions that benefit our entire college.
+It is in the spirit of “We are all in this together” that every member of the Madison College community works toward a common goal: student success.
+It is also the goal of shared governance to consider different perspectives and new ways of thinking.
+At Madison College, we use interest-based problem solving (IBPS) to support responsible decisions that benefit our entire college.

 Shared Governance Bodies

-The College Assembly is charged with overseeing the entire shared governance system.
-It makes recommendations on policy matters to the President.
-Members work on strategic planning and resource allocation.
+The College Assembly is charged with overseeing the entire Shared Governance system.
+It makes recommendations on select policy matters to the President.
+It is also the main body to work on strategic planning and resource sharing.

-The seven councils examine and make recommendations on specific issues to the College Assembly.
+The eight councils make recommendations on specific issues to the College Assembly.

 - Academic Council